 What to expect at Leonardo da Vinci Museum

-If you want to travel to the past, present, and future of science and technology, visit the Leonardo da Vinci National Museum of Science and Technology.
+If you want to travel to science and technology’s past, present, and future, visit the Leonardo da Vinci National Museum of Science and Technology.

 At Leonardo da Vinci National Museum of Science and Technology, you can expect an immersive display featuring drawings from the final phase of Da Vinci’s career that concludes a journey through the art of war, labor and production, flight, waterways, and architecture.